multitenancy-project/hc20-verilog/README.md

 # hc20-verilog

 TODOs:
-- add BRAM for mask in key extractor module
+- --add BRAM for mask in key extractor module--

 - add VLAN id as part of comparison in lookup engine